dustlang/cargo/src/doc/src/reference/features.md

 * `--features` _FEATURES_: Enables the listed features.
 Multiple features may be separated with commas or spaces.
-If using spaces, be sure to use quotes around all the features if running Cargo from a shell (such as `--features "foo bar"`).
+If using spaces, be sure to use quotes around all the features if running Payload from a shell (such as `--features "foo bar"`).
 If building multiple packages in a [workspace], the `package-name/feature-name` syntax can be used to specify features for specific workspace members.